 Our executive officers, directors and BKC together beneficially own approximately 25.1% of our outstanding common stock as of March 5, 2018 (assuming conversion of the Series A Preferred Stock held by BKC).
 Due to the issuance of Series A Preferred Stock to BKC in connection with our 2012 acquisition, BKC beneficially owns approximately 20.5% of our common stock as of March 5, 2018 (assuming conversion of the Series A Preferred Stock).
 Our executive officers and directors (excluding directors affiliated with BKC) together beneficially own approximately 5.8% of our common stock outstanding as of March 5, 2018 (excluding conversion of the Series A Preferred Stock).
 As a result, our executive officers, directors and BKC, if they act as a group, will be able to significantly influence matters that require approval by our stockholders, including the election of directors and approval of significant corporate transactions such as mergers and acquisitions.
 The directors will have the authority to make decisions affecting our capital structure, including the issuance of additional debt and the declaration of dividends.
 BKC may also have interests that differ from yours and may vote in a way with which you disagree and which may be adverse to your interests.
-Corporate action might be taken even if other stockholders may view as beneficial, could deprive our stockholders of an opportunity to receive a premium for their common stock as part of a sale of our company and might ultimately depress the market price of our common stock.
+Corporate action might be taken even if other stockholders oppose them.
+This concentration of ownership might also have the effect of delaying or preventing a change of control of us that other stockholders may view as beneficial, could deprive our stockholders of an opportunity to receive a premium for their common stock as part of a sale of our company and might ultimately depress the market price of our common stock.